Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Representation

 \subsubsection{Gaussian Process Overview}

-\\ Gaussian Processes (GPs) are a popular class of non-parametric Bayesian models that have been widely used for uncertainty quantification in machine learning \cite{williams2006gaussian}.
+\\ Gaussian Processes (GPs) are a popular class of non-parametric Bayesian models widely used for UQ \cite{williams2006gaussian}.
 A GP is defined as a collection of random variables, any finite number of which have a joint Gaussian distribution.
-In the context of function approximation, a GP can be used as a prior distribution over the space of functions, denoted as:
+In the context of function approximation.
+GP can be used as a prior distribution over the space of functions, denoted as:

-where the mean function $m(\mathbf{x})$ calculates the expectation of the function at input $\mathbf{x}$.
-The covariance function $k(\mathbf{x}, \mathbf{x^\prime})$ captures the similarity between pairs of inputs and determines the smoothness of the functions sampled from the GP.
+where the mean function $m(x)$ calculates the expectation of the function at input $x$.
+The covariance (kernel) function $k(x, x^\prime)$ encodes the correlation between function values at different inputs and determines the smoothness of the functions sampled from the GP.